ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ### V\$DBLINK_NOTIFIER_TRANSACTION_INFO

-This view displays information on hte distributed transaction AltiLinker is processing.
+This view displays information on the distributed transaction AltiLinker is processing.

 | Column name           | Type        | Description                                                  |
 | --------------------- | ----------- | ------------------------------------------------------------ |